Wireless Reading Device - Do You Want One?!

 It also may require extra cellular data access fees depending

-flexibility, you'll want to get the broadband version (which
+available to you, you'll want to get the broadband version

 usually includes WiFi).
 You can always choose not to purchase